Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Tautological relations and higher genus modularity

-This is the prototype of holomorphic anomaly equation \cite{Bershadsky:1993ta, Bershadsky:1993cx} for the genus one potential.
+We remark that \eqref{g=1-derivative} is the prototype of holomorphic anomaly equation \cite{Bershadsky:1993ta, Bershadsky:1993cx} for the genus one potential.
 Higher genus potentials also satisfy similar equations.
 By solving the differential equations recursively, one gets a more efficient way than working with the combinatorics of the moduli spaces of stable maps in determining the GW correlation functions, see for instance \cite{Alim:2013eja, Zhou:2014thesis} for relevant discussions.
 The holomorphic anomaly equations adapted to the elliptic orbifolds were proposed in \cite{Milanov:2012}.
-Further discussions will appear in a forthcoming paper \cite{SZ:2014inprogress}.
+Further discussions will appear elsewhere.